SaltaIT/eyp-initscript/README.md

 ## Usage

-* Start a given service using a start command that runs in the foreground
+* Start a given service using a start command that runs in the foregroundA

 ```puppet
 initscript::service { 'demo1':